Loft Conversion Builders in Mayfair (W1J, W1K)

 - Can I do a full new loft conversion on my Mayfair townhouse?

 - Rarely on Grade II listed townhouses, almost never on Grade II* or Grade I. Westminster's planning policy strongly resists new mansards on listed townhouses where the original roof profile has historic significance, and Listed Building Consent applications for full new conversions on Grade II* or Grade I properties are typically refused because the proposed work harms the building's special interest.
 Most Mayfair townhouses already have an existing mansard from the 19th century, and the achievable scope is usually refurbishment of the existing roof rooms rather than creation of new loft space.
-Where new mansard creation is consentable (typically on later 19th-century Grade II townhouses where mansard creation matches the established streetscape), the project takes 36-52 weeks with full Listed Building Consent and heritage materials throughout.
-We clarify scope at the survey rather than quoting work that can't be delivered.
+Where new mansard creation is consentable (typically on later 19th-century Grade II townhouses where mansard creation matches the established streetscape), the project takes 36 to 52 weeks with full Listed Building Consent and heritage materials throughout.
+We clarify scope at the survey rather than proposing work that can't be delivered.

 - Why do Westminster construction-hour restrictions matter so much in Mayfair?